City Museum

 What is there to see at the Stadtmuseum?

-The Stadtmuseum Innsbruck regularly presents exhibitions dealing with numerous facets of the city's history.
-Thanks to the affiliation of the City Archives and the City Museum, which form a joint department in Innsbruck, the exhibitions can draw on a large amount of sources and present the history of the city in an authentic way.
+The Innsbruck City Museum regularly presents exhibitions that deal with numerous facets of the city's history.
+Thanks to the fact that the City Archives and the City Museum form a joint department in Innsbruck, the exhibitions can draw on a large number of sources and present the history of the city in an authentic way:

 Monday to Friday from 9 a.m. to 5 p.m